 What is a colostomy?

-A colostomy is a surgery in which the colon is re-routed to the abdominal wall and attached to the skin.
-It is called a stoma.
+A colostomy is a surgery in which the colon (large intestine) is re-routed and attached to an opening in the abdomen and skin called a stoma.
 The colon, or large intestine, forms and eliminates stool through the rectum.
 After a colostomy, stool drains into a colostomy bag attached around the stoma instead of through the rectum.
 You may need a colostomy if your colon is diseased or injured and cannot form and eliminate stool normally.

-Many colostomies are temporary and are performed to rest and recuperate your diseased or injured colon.
-A temporary colostomy is reversed when the colon has healed enough to function normally again.
+Many colostomies are temporary and allow a diseased or injured colon to rest.
+A temporary colostomy is reversed when the colon has healed enough to function normally.
 Some colostomies are permanent.
 Your surgeon will decide which type of colostomy is best for you based on your condition.

-A colostomy is a common but major surgery with significant risks and potential complications.
-You may have less invasive treatment options and should consider getting a second opinion about your treatment options before having a colostomy.
+A colostomy is a common but major surgery with serious risks and potential complications.
+You may have less invasive treatment options.
+Consider getting a second opinion before having a colostomy.

 Types of colostomy

-The most common types of colostomy procedures include:
+The most common types of colostomy surgeries are:

-- Descending colostomy is a surgery that places the stoma in the lower-left abdomen.
+Descending colostomy places the stoma in the lower-left abdomen.

-- Sigmoid colostomy is a surgery that places the stoma in the lower-left abdomen, a little lower than where it is for a descending colostomy.
+Sigmoid colostomy places the stoma in the lower-left abdomen, a little lower than where it is for a descending colostomy.

-- Transverse colostomy is a surgery thatplaces the stoma in the upper-middle or upper-right abdomen.
+Transverse colostomy places the stoma in the upper-middle or upper-right abdomen.

 Other surgical procedures that may be performed

-In addition to a colostomy, your doctor may perform one or more additional surgeries to treat certain conditions.
-These can include:
+Your doctor may perform other procedures to treat certain conditions.
+These include:

 Why is a colostomy performed?

-A colostomy is a major surgical procedure that your doctor may recommend when your colon is diseased or injured and cannot eliminate stool normally through the rectum.
+Your doctor may recommend a colostomy when the colon is diseased or injured and cannot eliminate stool normally through the rectum.

-For some conditions, your surgeon may only consider a colostomy for you if other treatment options that involve less risk and fewer complications have been ineffective.
-Talk with your doctor about all of your treatment options and consider getting a second opinion.
+Your surgeon may only consider a colostomy for you if other treatment options that involve less risk and fewer complications have been ineffective.
+Ask your doctor about all of your treatment options and consider getting a second opinion before deciding on a colostomy.

 Your doctor may recommend a colostomy to treat: